 Evidence Our Firm May Use to Support Your Truck Accident Claim

 Truck accident claims require us to review many more pieces of evidence than in other kinds of motor vehicle accident cases.
-Examples of evidence that we may use in your truck accident claim include:
+Examples of evidence that our colorado springs tractor trailer accident attorneys may use in your truck accident claim include:

 - The truck driver’s logs, which may show if the driver had exceeded their hours-of-service limitations and may have been exhausted or tired at the time of the accident

 - The truck driver’s toxicology report if the crash involved serious injury or death

 - The truck’s vehicle data recorder, a “black box”-like device which records information during the truck’s operations, such as speed, GPS position, and steering/acceleration/braking

 - The truck’s dashcam footage from a video device that is common in most trucks today